mczhuge/NLSOM/README.md

 ## Contribute
 Please feel free to submit a pull request if you can optimize the identified issue.
 We will promptly incorporate any improvements.
 * Support multiple inputs
-* Support display 3D output
+* Support displaying 3D output
 * Add more communities and agents
 * Optimize the prompt of the Mindstorm
 * Design a more accurate reward mechanism